 The Iteration Detail Page can be accessed in two ways:

-2. From the Iterations Manage page, by clicking on the Name of the Iteration
+Or, from the Iterations list page, by clicking on the Name of the Iteration

 At the top of the Iteration Detail Page, you'll find the Iteration's Name along with the Description field.